iver56/cross-adaptive-audio/README.md

     * Go to localhost:8080 in your favorite browser and you'll see a GUI that looks somewhat like this:
     ![Screenshot of visualization](visualization-screenshot.png)

-## RAM disk (Ubuntu)
+## Use RAM disk

 Experiments can run ~10% faster if you use a RAM disk to reduce I/O overhead.
+When you have a RAM disk running, set `BASE_DIR` in settings.py to the path of the RAM disk (f.ex. `'/mnt/ramdisk'` for Ubuntu or `'R:\\'` for Windows) and run `make prepare-ramdisk`

+### RAM disk setup (Ubuntu)

+Assuming you have no RAM disk set up already, and you want one with 3 GB of space:
 * `sudo mkdir -p /mnt/ramdisk`
 * `sudo mount -t tmpfs -o size=3072m tmpfs /mnt/ramdisk`